sustrik/libdill/tutorial.md

 The third argument is, unsurprisingly, the port that clients will connect to.
 When testing the program, keep in mind that valid port numbers range from *1* to *65535* and that binding to ports *1* through *1023* will typically require superuser privileges.

 If `tcp_listen()` fails, it will return `-1` and `set errno` to the appropriate error code.
 The libdill/dscok API is in this respect very similar to standard POSIX APIs.
-Consequently, we can use standard POSIX error-handling mechanims such as `perror()` in this case.
+Consequently, we can use standard POSIX error-handling mechanisms such as `perror()` in this case.

 As for unlikely errors, the tutorial will simply use `assert`s to catch them so as to stay succinct and readable.